Schaerbeek/Schaarbeek Town Hall

-Schaerbeek/Schaarbeek’s first town hall was built by architect Jules-Jacques Van Ysendyck and officially opened on 21 July 1887.
-Following a devastating fire in 1911, it was rebuilt by the original architect’s son, Maurice Van Ysendyck, and the resulting Flemish neo-Renaissance edifice was officially opened by King Albert I in 1919.
-While the new town hall reused the façade of the original building, it was almost twice its size, as its sides were lengthened from 43 to 71 metres.
-The town hall’s central tower is reminiscent of the belfries seen in Belgium’s historic cities, while the building materials were selected with special care as a nod to the dominant architectural style of one of the region’s golden ages.
-Euville white stone lends structure to the composition and sets off both the windows and walls with their glazed red and black brick facing, producing an exemplary multicoloured façade.
+Built between 1884 and 1887 by architect Jules-Jacques Van Ysendyck and officially inaugurated on 21 July 1887 by King Leopold II, Schaerbeek Town Hall was partially destroyed in April 1911, following an arson attack.
+From 1912 onwards, it was faithfully reconstructed and expanded by the original architect’s son, Maurice Van Ysendyck, with King Albert I officially reopening it on 1 June 1919.
+While the new town hall retained its predecessor’s façade, it was almost double the size, as its sides were lengthened from 43 to 71 metres.
+The central tower is reminiscent of the belfries seen in northern Belgium’s historic cities, while the multicoloured materials were selected with special care to reflect the architectural style of Belgium’s golden age.
+Euville white stone lends structure to the composition and sets off both the windows and walls with their glazed red and black brick facing.
 The decor inside the building is no less spectacular.
-The Italianate counter hall, with its floor laid with many-hued marble slabs, is particularly attractive, as is the monumental staircase lit by an array of magnificent stained-glass windows.
-Different styles of stained glass can be seen in the splendid rooms on the first floor, such as the aldermen’s offices.
-Other decorative features of note include coffered ceilings, carved fireplaces and wooden panels bearing Renaissance motifs.
-(Listed since 13 April 1995)
+The Italianate Salle des Guichets/Lokettenzaal (counter hall), with its floor laid with many-hued marble slabs, and the offices of the aldermen and alderwomen with their impressive mantelpieces are particularly attractive.
+The town hall remains a gathering place for the citizens of Schaerbeek/Schaarbeek, who pass by to deal with administrative formalities or for celebratory events.
+(Listed 13/04/1995)

 Sat. & Sun., 14:00 to 18:00